 The behaviour of the Jenkins Integration for Jira app can be customized through configuration and features.
 Features are essential on or off configuration settings, whereas other configuration settings can contain other bit of information as well.

-The Configuration dialog can be accessed on the main administration page of the app in Jira by going to Settings > Apps > Jenkins Integration > Configuration.
-Once the configuration dialog is open you can access the Features dialog by clicking on the Features button.
+To customize the configuration of the app, navigate to Settings > Apps > Jenkins Integration > Configuration.
+Once on the configuration page is open you can access the Features dialog by clicking on the Features button.

 Maximum Builds per Page